wanno-drijfhout/ESPHome-OpenTherm/Readme.md

   - Boiler Return Water Temperature `Tret`
   - Boiler Flow Water Max Target Temperature `MaxTset`
   - Boiler Water Pressure `CHPressure`
   - Boiler Flame
   - (-) Boiler Fault (8-bit vector: Service Request, Low water, Gas/flame ,...)
   - (-) Boiler Outside Temperature
   - (-) Boiler Relative Modulation Level (from `RelModLevel`)
   - (-) Boiler Relative Modulation Level Maximum (from `MaxRelModLevelSetting`)

+### Integration (the ESPHome-OpenTherm unit)

+Represents the software logic of the integration.
+Controls and abstracts Boiler on behalf of Room and Hot Water, possibly PID-modulating and overriding values.

+- Climate
+  - Integration Modulation (PID)
+- Sensors
+  - Relative Modulation Level (from `RelModLevel` or PID)
+  - Relative Modulation Level Maximum (from `MaxRelModLevelSetting` or PID)
+  - (-) Integration Relative Modulation Level ("PID output")
 - Controls

-### Gateway operation modes
+  - (-) Integration Modulation Enabled (default: true if Integration Mode `adapter`)
+  - (-) Integration Modulation Autotune
+  - (-) Integration Mode (`gateway` / `adapter`)
+- Additional functions
+  - Setting room temperature at boiler from external sensor
+  - Setting weather temperature at boiler from external sensor
+  - Setting return temperature at boiler from external sensor
+  - Setting date-time and day-of-week at boiler

+#### Integration Modes

 The gateway can operate as either of the following modes:

-- **Slave**: mediate between *external* physical thermostat and boiler, allowing the gateway to override the desired Room temperature.
+- **Gateway**: mediate between *external* physical thermostat and boiler, allowing the gateway to override the desired Room temperature.
 (Requires OpenTherm master and slave boards to be physically connected as an "OpenTherm gateway".)
-- **Master**: use *internal* thermostat as master to boiler, without any physical thermostat.
+- **Adapter**: use *internal* thermostat as master to boiler, without any physical thermostat.
 (Requires OpenTherm master board _and_ external Room temperature sensor to be physically connected.)

 Note that it is probably impossible to let an *external* physical thermostat simply observe the *internal* one.

-### Modulation
+#### Integration Modulation

 The room climate thermostat can *modulate*, which heats the boiler gracefully at reduced power rather than going 100% or 0% to save energy and wear.

 Modulation is implemented via a [PID controller](https://esphome.io/components/climate/pid.html).
 You may want to **autotune** modulation for your home, which provides new values for control parameters `kp`, `ki` and `kd`; these can be read as sensors or on the logging output.

 Modulation can be disabled or enabled.
 In *gateway* mode, modulation would affect the `TrOverride`; if an external thermostat _is_ modulating already, modulation is unnecessary.
 In *master* mode, modulation would affect `TSet` and modulation is often useful.

+## Architecture

+This integration has a Model-View-Controller layered architecture.

+- **Models** represent the domain state of connected hardware (boiler, external thermostat, external temperature sensors)
+- **Views** represent the domain visualisation as Home Assistant entities (climates, switches, sensors etc.)
+- **Controllers** represent the connection from Views to Models and any functional control logic (e.g., temperature overrides, PID modulation)

 ## Future development